koendv/at32f435-board/README.md

 - One full-speed USB, 12 MBit/s.
 - CAN bus, 1 Mbit/s.
 - JST connectors for GPIO, I2C, SPI and CAN.

-- between processor and JST connectors there is room to add electronics for a project.
+There is space between the processor in the middle and the connectors at the bottom.
+This is where you can add electronics for a project.

 The cable for the connectors is a "JST SH 1.0mm to Dupont".